northwood-labs/terraform-provider-corefunc/CONTRIBUTING.md

 ### Unit tests (and code coverage)

-This will run Unit and Fuzz tests.
+This will run Unit tests.
 This tests the low-level Go code, but not the Terraform integration wrapped around it.

 ```bash
 # Run all unit tests